 With thousands of out-of-staters flocking to furnished apartments in Denver each year, there must be something worthwhile waiting for them in the Mile High City.
 But what exactly is it that makes Denver the fifth fastest-growing big city in the U.S. and a prominent hot spot for young professionals?

-If you’re thinking about moving to Denver, you’ll need to know the essential pros and cons of living in Denver.
+f you’re thinking about moving to Denver, you’ll need to know the essential pros and cons of living in Denver, including:

 Here are just three of the 58 fourteeners within driving distance of Denver:

-- Mount Evans – At over 14,260 feet, this scenic beauty is home to the United States’ highest paved road.
-Once summer hits and the snow melts enough for the Mount Evans Scenic Byway to be driveable, you’ll be floored at the incomparable views.
+- Mount Evans: At over 14,260 feet, this scenic beauty is home to the highest paved road in the U.S. Once summer hits and the snow melts enough for the Mount Evans Scenic Byway to be driveable, you’ll be floored at the incomparable views.

 Colorado is also home to some of the best ski towns in the U.S., including Aspen, which encompasses four distinct mountain peaks and a quaint, small-town shopping and dining district, and the world-famous Vail with over 5,000 skiable acres.